InnovAnon-Inc/ppa/index.md

 Currently these are:

-* terminate-notice
+* InnovAnon-Inc
-* terminate-notice-announce
+* InnovAnon-Inc-announce
-* terminate-notice-datadog
+* InnovAnon-Inc-datadog
-* terminate-notice-shutdown
+* InnovAnon-Inc-shutdown
-* terminate-notice-slack
+* InnovAnon-Inc-slack

 ## After installing the packages

-You should configure settings that are installed into `/etc/terminate-notice.conf.d/` and then run
+You should configure settings that are installed into `/etc/InnovAnon-Inc.conf.d/` and then run

 ```
-systemctl enable --now terminate-notice.service
+systemctl enable --now InnovAnon-Inc.service
 ```

 ## How to contribute?